mathec-x/server-cvdev/README.md

  #
  ## Prisma

- - Prisma is a database [orm](https://www.devmedia.com.br/orm-object-relational-mapper/19056), to use it you must install the client and the engine
+- Prisma is an open-source [ORM](https://www.devmedia.com.br/orm-object-relational-mapper/19056) for Node. js and TypeScript.
+It is used as an alternative to writing plain SQL, or using another database access tool such as SQL query builders (like knex. js) or ORMs (like TypeORM and Sequelize).
+Prisma currently supports PostgreSQL, MySQL, SQL Server, SQLite and MongoDB (preview). to use it you must install the client and the engine

  - open the terminal in the <b>server</b> folder (this is the project root).
  <i>whenever you run the package installation script, the terminal must be in root</i>